fluid-project/infusion-docs/src/documents/AuxiliarySchemaForPreferencesFramework.md

 ### Preference block properties

-Preference blocks can be given any property name, so long as the name is unique within the schema.
-Preference blocks will have the following properties:
+Preference blocks are keyed off of the preference name, which is also used for the preference map and must match the string defined by the [Primary Schema](PrimarySchemaForPreferencesFramework.md).
+Preference blocks have  the following

-* `type`
-  * used to define the preference setting type
-  * must match the string defined by the [Primary Schema](PrimarySchemaForPreferencesFramework.md)
+properties:

 * `panel`
   * specifies the configuration for the panel component
   * each preference block can specify only one panel